 Statutory notice pay

-If you are dismissed from your job your employer must ensure you receive statutory notice pay during this period, even if your contract states a lesser amount.
-The only circumstances in which you would not be eligible for statutory notice pay would be if you had worked for the company for less than one month, or if you were self-employed, or a casual or agency worker.
+If you are dismissed from your job your employer must ensure you receive your usual pay during your notice period, even if your contract states a lesser amount.

 Anyone working on a zero-hours contract who is deemed to be an employee should also receive statutory notice pay, although this doesn’t apply to people on zero-hours contracts who are categorised as workers.
 (See article by Bright HR for more detail.)